-In determining a 'good reason' to examine or erase the data or files the staff member should reasonably suspect that the data or file on the device in question has been, or could be, used to cause harm, to disrupt teaching or break the school rules.
+In determining whether there is a 'good reason' to examine the data or files, the member of staff should reasonably suspect that the data or file on the device has been, or could be used, to cause harm, undermine the safe environment of the school and disrupt teaching, or be used to commit an offence.

-Also note: Teachers should also take account of any additional guidance and procedures on the retention and disposal of items that have been put in place by the school.
+Teachers should also take account of any additional guidance and procedures on the retention and disposal of items that have been put in place by the school.